 ❤️ Why you'll love this recipe

 The best part?
-It's done in the oven on one pan so after you have devoured every flavorful morsel of the cajun seasoned baked shrimp you will have very little cleanup.
+It's done in the oven on a single sheet pan so after you have devoured every flavorful morsel of the cajun seasoned baked shrimp cleanup is a snap!

 - Sweet Peppers - You can use green peppers, red peppers or orange peppers too, but if you buy the mini sweet peppers you can usually get the rainbow of colors in buying the on bag.